Data Structures And Algorithms Interview Questions & Answers

 Answer:

-Linear search tries to find an item in a sequentially arranged data type.
-These sequentially arranged data items, known as arrays or lists, are accessible in incrementing memory locations.
-Linear search compares expected data items with each of the data items in a list or array.
-The linear search’s average case time complexity is Ο(n), and the worst-case complexity is Ο(n2).
-Data in target arrays/lists need not be sorted.
+Linear search tries to locate an item sequentially.
+These sequentially arranged data items, arrays, or lists, are accessible in memory locations.
+Linear search compares expected data items to each item in a list or array.
+The average case time complexity of the linear search is Ο(n), and the worst-case complexity is Ο(n2).
+The data in target arrays/lists do not need to be sorted.

 11. What is a binary search?